dudi-tech/dudi-tech/README.md

 ### Hi there 👋, my name is Jesus
 #### I am a Full Stack Developer
-Passionate about technology and new challenges.
+Passionate for technology and new challenges.

 Skills: JAVA / SPRING BOOT / .NET / PHP / JS / HTML / CSS